QData/TextAttack/README.md

 ### Attacks

-Attacks all take as input a TokenizedText, and output either an AttackResult if it succeeds or a FailedAttackResult if it fails.
-We split attacks into black box, which only have access to the model’s call function, and white box, which have access to the whole model.
-For standardization and ease of ablation, we formulate an attack as a series of transformations in a search space, subject to certain constraints.
-An attack may call get\_transformations for a given transformation to get a list of possible transformations filtered by meeting all of the attack’s constraints.
+Attacks all take as input a TokenizedText, and output either a SuccessfulAttackResult if it succeeds or a FailedAttackResult if it fails.
+We formulate an attack as consisting of four components: a **goal function** which determines if the attack as succeeded, **constraints** defining which perturbations are valid, a **transformation** that generates potential modifications given an input, and a **search method** which traverses through the search space of possible perturbations.

+### Goal functions

+A goal function takes as input a TokenizedText object and the ground truth output, and determines whether the goal has succeeded.

+### Constraints

+Constraints take as input an original TokenizedText, and a list of transformed TokenizedTexts.
+For each transformed option, the constraint returns a boolean representing whether the constraint is met.

 ### Transformations

 Transformations take as input a TokenizedText and return a list of possible transformed TokenizedTexts.
 For example, a transformation might return all possible synonym replacements.

+### Search methods

+The search method is currently implemented in an extension of the Attack class.
+The `get\_transformations` function takes as input a TokenizedText object and outputs a list of possible transformations filtered by meeting all of the attack’s constraints.
+A search consists of successive calls to `get_transformations` until the search succeeds or is exhausted.

-### Constraints
+### Adding to TextAttack

-Constraints take as input an original TokenizedText, and a list of transformed TokenizedTexts.
-For each transformed option, the constraint returns a boolean representing whether the constraint is met.
+We welcome contributions and suggestions!
+Submit a pull request or issue and we will do our best to respond in a timely manner.